Four-vertex theorem: Definition and examples

 The curvature at any point of a smooth curve in the plane can be defined as the reciprocal of the radius of an osculating circle at that point, or as the norm of the second derivative of a parametric representation of the curve, parameterized consistently with the length along the curve.
 For the vertices of a curve to be well-defined, the curvature itself should vary continuously, as happens for curves of smoothness $C^2$.
 A vertex is then a local maximum or local minimum of curvature.
 If the curvature is constant over an arc of the curve, all points of that arc are considered to be vertices.
 The four-vertex theorem states that a smooth closed curve always has at least four vertices.

 An ellipse has exactly four vertices: two local maxima of curvature where it is crossed by the major axis of the ellipse, and two local minima of curvature where it is crossed by the minor axis.
 In a circle, every point is both a local maximum and a local minimum of curvature, so there are infinitely many vertices.
+If a smooth closed curve crosses a circle $k$ times, then it has at least $k$ vertices, so a curve with exactly four vertices such as an ellipse can cross any circle at most four times.

 Every curve of constant width has at least six vertices.
 Although many curves of constant width, such as the Reuleaux triangle, are non-smooth or have circular arcs on their boundaries, there exist smooth curves of constant width that have exactly six vertices.

+The vertices of a smooth curve correspond to the cusps of its evolute, the curve formed by the centers of curvature of the given curve.
+Thus, the evolute of any smooth closed curve has at least four cusps.